 A part of them ensure the appropriate micro-climate for the servers to function.
 They include environmental control mechanisms like air-conditioning for maintaining stable server-friendly humidity and temperature levels, as well as fire suppression and earthquake protection devices, aimed at protecting the facility against any natural force-majeure events.

 Others like redundant or backup power supplies and redundant data communication connections (fiber optic cables), are responsible for keeping the data stored on the server machines safe.
 Special security devices are meant to protect the servers against hacking attacks and viruses (Anti DDoS device, etc.) and unsolicited physical access to the site (video cameras, security guides).

 Due to their specific nature data centers must respond to a set of requirements for what the components and organization of their infrastructure must be like.
 According to the official data center classification, there is a multi-level hierarchy of data centers where Tier 1 is the simplest facility, occupying a single room, and Tier 4 is the most advanced level, housing mission critical servers in one large area, in a strictly controlled environment.

 The server infrastructure includes variously sized servers ranging from 1U servers to large storage silos.
 The servers are mounted in 19 inch rack cabinets, ordered in rows to allow easy access to the front and rear parts of each cabinet.

 NTC Hosting Data Centers

 By choosing the web hosting services of NTC Hosting, you will have the opportunity to select the data center where your websites will be located.
-The company works with five renowned data centers in USA (Peer 1 DC in Fremont, California) and UK (Bluesquare DC in Maidenhead, Birkshire), AU (Amaze, Sydney, Australia), BG (Telepoint in Sofia, Bulgaria) and FI (Ficolo in Pori, Finland).
+The company works with five renowned data centers in USA (Colohouse in Chicago, US) and UK (UK Datacenter in Coventry, UK), AU (Amaze, Sydney, Australia), BG (S3 in Sofia, Bulgaria) and FI (Ficolo in Pori, Finland).